JackStouffer/Flask-Foundation/README.md

 Sending post and get requests is all well and good, but if you want to get really advanced, check out [webtest](http://webtest.pythonpaste.org/en/latest/).

 ##Production

 First off, it is very, very important that if you ever open source a flask application based upon this, to not include the settings.py file in your repo.
 Obviously, your database password is in it, but your secret key as well, which is used to cryptographically sign all of flask's session data.

 When going into production there are several things that you should do.
 First, look at your options for deploying on an actual server [here](http://flask.pocoo.org/docs/deploying/).

-Using the flask development server is NOT recommended for production for several good reasons.
+Using the flask development server is NOT recommended for production for several good reasons, including the ability for anyone who can touch it to run arbitrary python on the server.

 Deploying to the server manually is tedious, so you might want to look into deploying with [fabric](http://flask.pocoo.org/docs/patterns/fabric/) or [distribute](http://flask.pocoo.org/docs/patterns/distribute/#distribute-deployment).

 This isn't php, so logging errors doesn't come out of the box, [here](http://flask.pocoo.org/docs/errorhandling/) is a great resource on the subject.

 Also, there are several awesome plug-ins available for flask that add in functionality that you might need for your application, they can be found on the flask website [here](http://flask.pocoo.org/extensions/), or just searching "flask" on github.

 ##Licenses

 The original bootstrapy project and the added code from this project are licensed under the BSD license.